cshikami/top-pitchfork-albums/README.md

 ## Pitchfork Best New Albums App

-App showing the Best New Albums of 2016
+App showing the Best New Albums of 2016 according to Pitchfork